DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-pupils-intrinsic-motivation/autumn-week-2-induction-tutor-materials.md

 #### Managing behaviour

-- 7.4 Teachers can influence pupils’ resilience and beliefs about their ability to succeed, by ensuring all pupils have the opportunity to experience meaningful success.
+- 7.4 Teachers can influence pupils' resilience and beliefs about their ability to succeed, by ensuring all pupils have the opportunity to experience meaningful success.
-- 7.7 Pupils’ investment in learning is also driven by their prior experiences and perceptions of success and failure.
+- 7.7 Pupils' investment in learning is also driven by their prior experiences and perceptions of success and failure.
 - 7.8 Helping pupils to journey from needing extrinsic motivation to being motivated to work intrinsically.